It’s New Year’s Resolution Time

 1. Be Realistic

 Pick a resolution that you know you can realistically obtain.
 There is no point in creating a New Year’s resolution that is completely out of reach, you would only be setting yourself up for failure.
-It’s best to concentrate on one main goal that you can strive towards for the whole of 2018, then have smaller goals that you can obtain throughout the year.
+It’s best to concentrate on one main goal that you can strive towards for the whole year, then have smaller goals that you can obtain throughout the year.
 This way you can achieve these goals in a shorter time frame and tick them off throughout the year.
 Ticking things off will help keep you motivated to work towards the bigger goals.

 2. Plan Each Step